COPPER TOXICITY SYNDROME

 Among the boys, symptoms that are most prominent are growth and developmental delay, ADD, ADHD, autism and related brain disorders.
 Among men, symptoms of copper toxicity, usually, include prostate enlargement, prostate infections and to some degree prostate cancer.
 Others include ED or erectile dysfunction that used to be called impotence, depression, anxiety and even violence.
 Others are testicular pain and testicular cancer in some cases.

 Secondary sex characteristics and copper.
-Secondary sex characteristics are aspects of sexuality that are more mental and emotional than they are physical.
-For example, some men just love sex and women, while others are less sexual.
+Secondary sex characteristics are aspects of sexuality that are more mental and emotional than they are physical or anatomical.
+For example, while their sexual organs are similar, some men just love sex and women, while others are less sexual.
 The differences have to do with hormone levels, and often with the copper imbalance.
-Homosexuality, for example, is often related to copper levels for this reason.
-This is true for women as well as for men.

 Birth control pills and copper IUDs (intra-uterine devices for birth control) .
 These two birth control methods definitely affect copper metabolism in the body.
 While some women can handle them, others experience depression, anxiety, personality shifts and many horrible side effects from them, either acute or chronic.